kayahr/wastelib/doc/combat.md

 - player ranged attackers fire before enemy ranged attackers and before any melee scheduler events
 - if a player ranged attacker kills an enemy before phase `2`, that enemy does not get its own ranged attack later in the round
-- after a player's ranged / explosive attack finishes, that attack order is consumed and does not also enter the melee scheduler
+- after a player's ranged / explosive attack finishes, that attack command is consumed and does not also enter the melee scheduler

 <!--